Minimum Standards For Grantmaking

 Appropriate and regular safeguarding training

-All staff, governing body members and volunteers who have face-to-face contact with Children and Young people must receive regular and appropriate safeguarding training.
+All staff, governing body members and volunteers who have face-to-face and/or online contact with Children and Young people must receive regular and appropriate safeguarding training.

 Training must: